erlang/otp/erts/doc/guides/match_spec.md

   This is useful for conditionally activating trace actions only when the process is not already being traced.

+- **`after`** - Takes one argument which is an action expression.
+When the traced function exits — whether by normal return or by exception — the action expression is executed.
+This is analogous to the `after` clause in a `try/after` expression: it always runs for cleanup purposes.

+  The action expression is compiled into a separate match program at trace pattern setup time.
+Returns `true` and can only be used in the `MatchBody` part when tracing call events.

+  _Note:_ The `after` action is always executed last, no matter the order of actions in the match specs — inluding after `exception_trace` or `return_trace`, and can't be used to supporess the messages emitted by those actions.

+  _Warning:_ Like `return_trace`, using `after` on a tail-recursive function destroys the tail-call optimization.
+Use the `silent` flag guard to avoid pushing after frames on recursive calls.

 > #### Note {: .info }
 >
 > All "function calls" must be tuples, even if they take no arguments.
 The value